 Neil has been a teacher at AGS for the last 14 years and it is the only school at which he has taught.
 In his time at AGS he has taught PE, Science, and ICT and currently, he is head of Key Stage 3 PE.
 This role includes the development of the curriculum and overseeing of the assessment process.
 Technology is at the forefront of his teaching, and, in recent years, this has led him to become a digital learning leader, a role which enables him to help staff and student maximise the use of technology in their lessons.
 His passion is in the development of and refinement of the curriculum In the PE department he teaches a broad range of student abilities and he is constantly looking for ways to enrich and enthuse the students in PE.
 His love of keeping fit extends to long-distance running, and over the last 4 years Neil has completed 3 marathons including the London Marathon in 2019.

-Ed has been an Appointed Governor since January 2021.
+Ed has been an Appointed Governor since January 2021 and is Chair of the Learning and Teaching Committee.
 Ed is deeply passionate about education and is a serving Senior Leader in a Buckinghamshire Grammar School.
 At Dr Challoner’s High School, Ed holds strategic oversight of Enrichment and the Co-Curricular provision, including Rewards, Recognitions and the House System.
 In addition, Ed leads on the Digital Strategy, whole school data and reporting.
 Ed also holds a number of operational responsibilities such as the coordination of the school calendar and staff cover.
 Ed is a Deputy Designated Safeguarding Lead and an Educational Visits Coordinator.
 Prior to his current role, Ed spent 10 years at Dr Challoner’s Grammar School.
 Originally an NQT, Ed progressed through the roles of International Coordinator, Head of Spanish and then Head of Modern Languages.
 Ed also held responsibility for the Astra Teaching School’s Appropriate Body and Induction for NQTs.
 Ed has been an Organist in the Methodist Church for over 20 years and enjoys singing Choral Music in Cathedrals across the country.
 Ed has a passion for driving and holds PCV (buses and coaches) and Class 2 HGV licences as well as being a long-standing member of the Institute of Advanced Motorists.